Back to top

 Denominator including inclusion/exclusion

-Weighted number of respondents who reported having a primary care provider and answered "yes" to the following questions:
+Weighted number of respondents who reported having a primary care provider and answered "yes" to the following question:

-Not counting yearly check-ups or monitoring of an ongoing health issue, in the last 12 months did you want to see your [name type of provider] because you were sick or were concerned that you had a health problem?
+1) In the last 12 months did you want to see your [fill fd_type] because you were sick and felt that you urgently needed care?

 - Yes